k4rtik/techglider.in/content/post/2010-11-13-latex-project-report-template.markdown

 Last week, starting from Sunday was spent in preparing my first project report in college and first using LaTeX.
 It took me over four days to finish the work.
 The end result was quite good and impressive.
 (See the attached report.pdf if you want to take a look).I abstracted a template from the report for future use.
 Hope it may be find some use for other NITCians or in general for everyone.
 The template (report-template.tar.gz) is being released under [Creative Commons Attribution license (CC-BY)](http://creativecommons.org/licenses/by/3.0/).

-<blockquote>Salient Features of the template:
+> Salient Features of the template:

-1. Contains all required pages for a complete report.
+>1.
+Contains all required pages for a complete report.
 2. Highly customizable.
 3. Examples given for citing and inserting references and footnotes.
 4. PDF generated has clickable links from contents page, citations and URLs.
-5. Provides options to insert pdf title, author name, subject and keywords.</blockquote>
+5. Provides options to insert pdf title, author name, subject and keywords.